Written by Divinity Nutra, Updated on April 17, 2022

 - Inflammation is usually only present in the innermost layer of the colon lining.
 (2)

 There is one other important note to consider: IBD (Inflammatory Bowel Disease) is NOT the same as IBS (Irritable Bowel Syndrome).
-Bear in mind; these are two completely different issues that require different treatment.
+Bear in mind that these are two completely different issues that require different treatment.
 Although symptoms may overlap between the two, they should not be confused.

 Why Turmeric Curcumin?

 We know that curcumin possesses many vital healing properties.
 Perhaps its most substantial assets are its anti-inflammatory and antioxidant activity.
-By targeting inflammation directly, it’s thought that curcumin can benefit IBD symptoms and improve quality of life.
+By targeting gut and intestinal inflammation directly, it’s thought that curcumin can benefit IBD symptoms and improve quality of life.
 (3)

 In today’s article, we will explore the research behind curcumin’s ability to help IBD treatment, including both ulcerative colitis and Crohn’s disease.